-There are tremendous numbers of ads from mesothelioma lawyers and attorneys across all media publicizing compensation for victims of mesothelioma and other asbestos related cancers and diseases.
+There are tremendous numbers of ads from mesothelioma lawyer and attorneys across all media publicizing compensation for victims of mesothelioma and other asbestos related cancers and diseases.
 There have been over 50 funds established for people who have become ill as a result of long ago asbestos exposure.
 The most detailed explanation of the history and compensation process for people afflicted by mesothelioma is found in a report by the US Government Account Office: Injury Attorney – The Role and Administration of Asbestos Trusts, GAO-11-819

 The following is a summary of the report.
 The entire report is available here.